defold/doc/docs/en/manuals/ios.md

 1. Connect your device.
 2. Install Xcode.
 3. Add a new account to Xcode and sign in with your Apple ID.
 4. Create a new project.
-The simplest "Single View App" works fine.
+The simplest `Single View App` works fine.
-5. Select your "Team" (auto created for you) and give the app a bundle identifier.
+5. Select your `Team` (auto created for you) and give the app a bundle identifier.

 ::: important
 Make a note of the bundle identifier as you must use the same bundle identifier in your Defold project.